tpaschalis/tpaschalis.github.io/_posts/2020-06-15-defer-internals.markdown

 // to have been called by the caller of deferreturn at the point
 // just before deferreturn was called.
 The effect is that deferreturn
-// is called again and again until there are no more deferred functions.
+// is called again and again until there are no more deferred functions. func deferreturn(arg0 uintptr) {
-//
-// Declared as nosplit, because the function should not be preempted once we start
-// modifying the caller's frame in order to reuse the frame to call the deferred
-// function.
-//
-// The single argument isn't actually used - it just has its address
-// taken so it can be matched against pending defers.
-//go:nosplit
-func deferreturn(arg0 uintptr) {
 	gp := getg()
 	d := gp._defer